kckecheng/cheatsheets/linux.rst

 ---------------------------

 - Ctrl + r – search the history backwards
+- Ctrl + s - search the history forward(xon needs to be turned off: stty -ixon)
 - Ctrl + g - quite the search
 - Ctrl + p – previous command in history (i.e. walk back through the command history)
 - Ctrl + n – next command in history (i.e. walk forward through the command history)
 - Alt + . – use the last word of the previous command

 Command Control Shortcuts